joanaraposo96/jpetstore-demo-website-automation-task/README.md

-# JPetStore Automation Task
+# JPetStore Demo Automation Task

-This project is a task for the **JPetstore website**, demonstrating automated interactions using **Playwright**.
+This project is a task for the **JPetStore Demo website**, demonstrating automated interactions using **Playwright**.
 The main functionalities covered are:

 ## Features
 - **Login and Logout** - access the user account and verify the logged-in status on the homepage.